Our people

 Postdoc positions

-We are always interested in bright people that are keen to work with us, especially if they have hands-on experience in cryo-EM, amyloid characterisation or algorithm design.
-For informal enquiries please contact us directly by e-mail.
+We are always interested in bright people that are keen to work with us, especially if they have hands-on experience in cryo-EM, amyloid characterisation, machine-learning or algorithm design.
+For informal enquiries please contact Sjors directly by e-mail.

 PhD-student positions